srcery-colors/srcery.sh/README.md

 npm run build
 ```

-Alternatively you can run:
+If you want to serve the dist output you can run:

 ```
 npm run preview
 ```

-To preview the production build on a local server.
+> NOTE: ./dist folder needs to be built for the preview server to work

 ## License